subhaminion/DJ-React/README.md

-# DJ-React
+# DJ-Todo
-Todo List app with a Django backend and a React frontend.
+Todo List app with a Django.